 …to gradually shift small actions from intentional to automatic processes by frequent repetition.

-You may know by now that even though the definition seems pretty straight-forward, good habits aren’t formed very easily.
+You may know by now that even though the definition seems pretty straight-forward, healthy habits aren’t formed very easily.
 So how exactly do you make controlled behaviors become internally guided actions?

 There are a few proven strategies that will help you build your own health and goal-driven habits.
 Follow these steps in the order below and you’ll be on your way to a new habitually healthy lifestyle.

 The first step to building healthy habits is figuring out what habits you actually want to keep.
 To do that, you need to define your goals.